Johnson336/LotJPlugins/README.md

 This directory contains LotJ MUSHclient plugins.
 Updates for individual files as follows:

+LotJFlight.xml -
+  -Added squadron home ship labeling.
+Saves the ship that launched a fighter and displays that information when the fighter is seen via look, proximity, radar, or fleetradar in the format:
+   TIE-Fighter 'TwentySeven'  Prox: 0->[MotherShip]

+LotJMemory.xml -
+v1.0 -
+  -Released this plugin to save description information of people you look at.
+Each character has a unique memory which must be loaded by typing 'score' when you log in.
+Memory can be viewed in short format via 'memcheck' or in long format via 'memcheck full'.
+You can search for a specific description or dub/greet via 'memcheck <name>'.
+   Example: 'memcheck human'
+   You last saw Hummale04 on 04/02/13(7 days ago).
+They were A strong, good looking white skinned Human male.

 LotJCalc.xml -
 v1.06
   -Added local space highlighting for easy in-sector calculating.
 Also added variable hook for StarMap to access.